 The mornings are generally cool although it warms up rapidly as the sun rises in the sky.
 It’s better to be overdressed in the morning as you can shed layers as the day goes on.

-We provide rain parkas should we encounter a brief shower on the river as well as fleece jackets & blankets.
+We provide rain parkas should we encounter a shower on the river as well as waterproof blankets.

 It’s best to be prepared, so warm jackets and/or sweaters are recommended, especially for early morning or evening floats.
 Life jackets will be provided, along with ponchos if in the event there is a mountain shower.
-Cameras and binoculars are encouraged; however these items are brought at your own risk.
+Cameras and phones are welcome; however these items are brought at your own risk.